DMJunqueira/General_Scripts/README.md

+### 002R008_Sequence_ColetandoSequenciasDeArquivoFasta
+This script extracts specific sequences from a FASTA file using one of two modes: based on csv file (1) or on a search-term (2).

 ### 002R013_Sequence_CountingNucleotidesGapsAndAmbiguities
 This script identifies the number of the IUPAC nucleotide and ambiguities for each given sequence in a fasta file.
 Additionally, it counts the number of "-".